La Maternelle

 The students were very quiet during this activity, giving their full attention to their artwork, following the directions given and using their fine motor skills to place the tiny dots in the places of their liking.

-Exhibit 2: Discovering Bees | Les Abeilles
+Project 2: Discovering Bees | Les Abeilles

 Description